 Weather or not

 Unlike almost all other holidays in Canada (and around the world), Regatta Day is weather-dependent.
 If the weather is good, the races are on and you get a day off.
 If the weather forecast looks bleak, you have to wriggle out of bed and go to work.
-That's life, isn't it!
+That's life, right?

 You get to play Regatta Roulette

 Bars in Newfoundland and Labrador invite people to play Regatta Roulette on the night before.
-Basically, you get sloshed and pray to the weather Gods to allow Regatta Day to happen.
+Basically, you get sloshed and pray to the weather gods to allow Regatta Day to happen.